kannikakabilar/Kannika-Notas/ML_Eng/Behavioural_Qs/README.md

 - Contact stakeholders or key team members
 - Document the incident

+## How good are you with C++?

+- I haven't used it recently but I have used it in my previous experience and I'm confident that I can quickly regain proficiency.

 # Resume Qs - Education

 ## Can you explain more about what you did for the following points?